shauryabaid/shauryabaid/README.md

 - 👋 Hi, I’m @shauryabaid
-- 👀 I’m interested in app development and machine learning
+- 👀 I’m interested in stock predictions using machine learning and neural networks
-- 🌱 I’m currently learning IOS AppDev on Swift UI
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on app development softwares like Swift and Flutter
+- 💞️ I’m looking to collaborate on any cool stuff
 - 📫 How to reach me ... email me baid0003@e.ntu.edu.sg

 <!---